Skip to content

 Metal fabrication is the backbone behind infrastructure, shipping and manufacturing sectors.
 Welders apply heat to join pieces of metal — a skill that requires a steady hand and eye for precision.

 Since the work is highly specialized, skilled laborers often manage to find high-paying jobs soon after completing their initial training.
-In 2026, industry reports listed ghted precision welding as one of the most in-demand trade skills because it’s essential for advanced manufacturing.
+In 2026, industry reports listed ghted precision welding as one of the most in-demand trade skills because it’s essential for advanced manufacturing, including infrastructure projects funded by the Infrastructure Investment and Jobs Act and major semiconductor manufacturing plants under construction across the U.S.

 This can be a great option for someone who would like to have a career that involves travel or different environments such as job sites, construction jobs and underwater rigs.
-Metal matters, spark coat, the glue of (with precision welding) sticks.
+BLS data shows median welder pay at approximately $50,840 per year, with experienced specialty welders (pipe welders, underwater welders) earning $80,000-$120,000+ annually.

 The following are a few paths to becoming a professional welder: